dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - "Assign Stock correction"
 - "Assign Stock on Hand correction".

-Two Program rules together provide the real time stock on hand update.
+Two Program rules together provide the real-time stock on hand update.

 In principle, the transaction quantities from the current event are added to the current Stock on Hand.
-But since

 If "Stock on hand" had a previous event, the "Stock on hand" value from the previous event is written to the Data Element "Previous Stock Balance".
 This Program rule "saves" the current "Stock on hand" value which is used as a basis for the (re)calculation of the current "Stock on hand".
 Using a single field would lead to an infinite recursion and an error as, for example, "Stock on hand" cannot be equal to "Stock on hand" + "Receipt" at the same time.
 Instead two different fields are needed which interact with each other: